-HRIM131 Buffet Planning and Preparation
+HRIM131 Buffet Planning and

+Preparation Basic

-After completing this course, the student should be able to demonstrate a knowledge of basic Garde Manager and charcuterie techniques such as preparation and serving of hot and cold hors d' oeuvers, aspics, galantines, pates, mousses, and terrines.
-Quality food preparation, buffet work, specialty preparation, and cold dishes will be demonstrated with student participation involved.
-Table arrangement, organization, and planning will also be covered.
+After completing this course, the student should be able to demonstrate a knowledge of basic Garde Manger.
+Topics will be charcuterie techniques, aspics, galantines, pates, mousses, and terrines, buffet preparation, and food arrangement will be demonstrated with group projects.
+Buffet arrangement, organization, and planning will also be covered.
 3 credits